the1lab/1lab/src/Category/Base.lagda.md

 The "proof-relevant" version of the reflexivity and transitivity laws are, respectively, the `identity morphisms`{.Agda} and `composition of morphisms`{.Agda ident="_∘_"}.
-Unlike in the proof-irrelevant case, in which an inhabitant of $x \le y$ just says two things are related, these operations _matter_, and thus must satisfy laws:
+Unlike in the proof-irrelevant case, in which an inhabitant of $x \le y$ merely witnesses that two things are related, these operations _matter_, and thus must satisfy laws:

 ```
   field